PureVPN Vs CyberGhost in New Zealand Comparison 2023

 CyberGhost has dedicated IPs in a limited 7 locations with 2 of them being located in the United States, 2 in the United Kingdom, 1 in France, 1 in Germany and 1 in Canada.

 PureVPN, on the other hand, has static IPs in 8+ countries with a higher count.
-Countries supported include US, UK, Australia, Canada, Germany, Malta, Hong Kong, Singapore, Italy.
+Countries supported include US, UK, Australia, Canada, Germany, Malta, Hong Kong, Singapore, and Italy.

 |Searchable Knowledge Base||Yes||Yes|